IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Create an organization (by giving a name) in order to manage your applications and APIs subscriptions.

 4.	**CONGRATULATIONS**.
 You just succeeded to setup your profil on the IBM Developer Portal !
-Ready to subscribe for Banking APIs ?
+Ready to **subscribe** for Banking APIs ?

 5. A banking product (set of banking APIs) is published on the portal.
 Just follow this step to subscribe to this product:
     1. Register an application (by clicking on *Apps* from the menu).
-APIConnect will generate a **Client ID** and a **Client Secret** in order to use linked APIs.
+It will generate a **Client ID** and a **Client Secret** for API Authorization calls.
-  2. Subscribe for the APIs (by clicking on *API Product* and selecting Banking API) and link it to the previous registered application.
+    2. Subscribe for the APIs (by clicking on *API Product* and selecting Banking API) and link it to the previous registered application

-7. CONGRATULATIONS.
+7.	**CONGRATULATIONS**.
 You just succeeded to subscribe to an API from your developer portal !
-Ready to test the banking APIs ?
+Ready to **discover** & **test** the banking APIs ?

 8. From the page where you just subscribed the APIs on your application, click on the detail of this API on left panel menu.
 A new page appears containing all informations :
-a.
-The list of operations and definitions on the left panel.
+    The list of operations and definitions in the left panel.
     The detail of operations in the middle panel.
-Test the API following its documentation on API Connect.
+Test the API following this documentation.
-b.
-The samples of code on the right panel.
-You can test each operations using integrated CURL command or by copying/pasting the code following programming language.
-Do not forget to fill the couple X-IBM-Client-Idand X-IBM-Client-Secret with the generated Client ID /secret of your registered application.
+    Samples of code in the right panel.
+You can test each API depending on your preferred programming language.
+Do not forget to fill the couple X-IBM-Client-Id and X-IBM-Client-Secret with the generated Client ID /secret of your registered application.

-9. CONGRATULATIONS.
-You just succeeded to test and implement APIs !
+9.	**CONGRATULATIONS**.
+You just succeeded to test APIs !
 Ready to code ?

-10. Sign up or log in to IBM Bluemix.
+10. According to your technology criteria, You are free to develop an Application using these Banking APIs.

-11. Use IBM Bluemix to create, test and deploy a quick application.
-A general Bluemix project contains : The Bluemix project (your application).
-Choose among JAVA Liberty Profile, Node Js servers, etc...
-a.
-DevOps tools for a continuous delivery (Git, automatic deployment).
+> Use IBM Bluemix to create, test and deploy a quick application.
+Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
+This Platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).
+[Sign up or log in to IBM Bluemix].

-12. The challenge starts now.
-Just have fun with these APIs and be creative to win this Hackathon :)
+11. The challenge starts now.
+Just have fun with these APIs and be creative to win this Developer Journey :)